 Experience that does not apply includes:

 Grade point average of 3.0 on a 4.0 scale based on the last 60 hours of undergraduate coursework.
+Science GPA will also be weighted.
+Courses calculated in the science GPA are general chemistry, microbiology and two semesters of anatomy & physiology

 Course Prerequisites – undergraduate or graduate courses in: